SRGSSR/TCSDK-xcframework-apple/README.md

 We have a quite recent [mirror of the source code](https://github.com/SRGSSR/tagcommander-src-apple), kept private, which can be used to build all binary flavors, then combined as an XCFramework.

+**You should first consider releasing an update to [TCCore](https://github.com/SRGSSR/TCCore-xcframework-apple), as TCSDK depends on it.
+Note that there is no binary dependency declared in the SPM manifest, as dependencies are currently not supported for binaries**.

 ### Building the XCFramework

 To build the XCFramework: